What does a product manager do? A close look at the role & responsibilities

-“What does a product manager do?” is a question that’s asked pretty frequently.
-Now, in the simplest possible terms, product managers decide what features to build next.
-Well, apparently that simple answer barely begins to scratch at the dozens of different things a PM has to do to make that happen.
+In the simplest possible terms, product managers decide what features to build next.
+But product management responsibilities don’t end there.
+This simple answer barely begins to scratch at all the different things product managers do all day.

-In fact, deciding what features to build next can take so many twists and turns that it seems like PMs pretty rarely have a standard day at all.
+Deciding what features to build next can take so many twists and turns that product managers rarely have a standard day.
 For this reason, product management is the perfect field for those who do not want to do the same work day in and day out.
 Being comfortable with change is the name of the game.

 But we want to try and provide some structure around what can seem like chaos, and that’s why we’re here today.